jamesgleave/DeepDockingGUI/README.md

 Go to the web address provided, log in to your cluster, and you are ready to start a DD run.

+## Where to get final top hits:
+This should be located on the cluster in the folder for the last iteration of the project under the name `top_hits.csv` (contains the smiles with their corresponding IDs).

+Note that the Top Scoring tab does not currently show the final top hits of DD but will be in future updates.

 ## Common Issues + Fixes:
 ```python